open main page here with limited thumbnails open main page here with ALL thumbnails

 small turning piece and end grain closeup

-Plank and end grain --- the color on this one is, in my experience, unusual --- seems to have either a mineral stain or spalting but if you look at the end grain closeup, you'll see that it is also quite different than the other end grain closeups on this page --- had this piece not come in a lot that was stated to be all osage, I would not have identified it as such.
+Plank and end grain --- the color on this one is, in my experience, unusual --- seems to have either a mineral stain or spalting and if you look at the end grain closeup, you'll see that it is also quite different than the other end grain closeups on this page.
+It came in a batch of osage orange, but I'm very doubtful that this actually is osage orange

 end grain closeup of the piece directly above